 But although “rhabdo” is a fun word, it doesn’t really say much.
 We know remarkably little about the biology of that state.14 Surprisingly little specific can be said about how DOMS works.
 For instance, “microtrauma” certainly gets said anyway, but it’s just another way of saying mechanical stress.
 And while it does seem plausible that intense exercise could cause microtrauma specifically — and the idea is prevalent, and it is probably involved to some extent — the research does not support this idea nearly as well as you might assume, and some even contradicts it.1516

 “Metabolic stress” is a more sophisticated way of looking at the cause of DOMS.
 Muscle cells are like little chemical factories, and they produce some unpleasant by-products — and probably more of them when working at intensities they haven’t had a chance to adapt to.
 It seems plausible enough in general terms, but it’s a tricky concept to pin down.

 Neurology never comes up when professionals talk DOMS.
-It’s really not on anyone’s radar.
-But it probably should be.
+It’s really not on anyone’s radar, but it should be.

-We’ve established that DOMS isn’t exactly a direct result of microtrauma or metabolic stress.
-It is obviously more complicated than it seems on the surface, and nothing demonstrates that more clearly than an 2011 study, which showed that it can actually spread — probably via a neurological mechanism — to adjacent muscles groups that were not exercised at all.20
+We’ve established that DOMS isn’t likely a direct result of microtrauma or metabolic stress.
+It is obviously more complicated than it seems on the surface, and nothing demonstrates that more clearly than an 2011 study, which showed that it can actually spread — probably via a neurological mechanism — to adjacent muscles groups that were not exercised at all.21

 That’s really very strange.
 Very strange indeed.
 Thus DOMS may well often feel much worse and more extensive to some patients than it “should” feel … and with an explanation that isn’t really on anyone’s radar.